Hardware

 • several nodes concurrently by interprocess communication (MPI) via InfiniBand

-The distinct phases (expansion stages) of the Lichtenberg 2 still are large islands with respect to their interconnect : only the compute nodes of the same phase (expansion stage) can reach and talk to each other with almost the same speed and latency – their InfiniBand fabric (inside one island/phase) is “non-blocking”.
+The distinct stages of the Lichtenberg II still are large islands with respect to their interconnect : only the compute nodes of the same phase (expansion stage) can reach and talk to each other with almost the same speed and latency – their InfiniBand fabric (inside one island/phase) is “non-blocking”.

-In contrast, the bandwidth between distinct phases (islands) is limited.
+In contrast, the bandwidth between distinct stages (islands) is limited.

 586 Compute Nodes and 8 Login Nodes